The answer: Ask.

 Note: You’re personal, relate to them, show your interest in their work, give them your concept and ‘hook’ without being long-winded, give them the relevant data they need to make a decision with (without them having to ask, cause they won’t), and express that you’re not afraid of paying a nominal fee (thus earning respect).

 Two tips for when you get the reviews back in:

 - Finally, and this is critically important: Promote that reviewer!
-They offered you a service, probably for free, that cost them time and money repay them in kind to help build their audience.
-Tweet it, post it to facebook, drop the link on Reddit (or ask your buddy to), link to it on your company page, and obviously, link to it on your Kickstarter page where you quote them.
+They offered you a service, probably for free, that cost them time and money; repay them in kind to help build their audience.
+Tweet it, post it to facebook, drop the link on Reddit (or ask your buddy to), link to it on your company page, and obviously, link to it on your Kickstarter page when you quote them.